Centessa Pharmaceuticals (NASDAQ:CNTA) Shares Gap Up Following Analyst Upgrade

-Shares of Centessa Pharmaceuticals plc (NASDAQ:CNTA – Get Free Report) gapped up prior to trading on Tuesday after Guggenheim raised their price target on the stock from $20.00 to $24.00.
-The stock had previously closed at $14.93, but opened at $16.20.
-Guggenheim currently has a buy rating on the stock.
-Centessa Pharmaceuticals shares last traded at $16.65, with a volume of 1,230,965 shares changing hands.
+Centessa Pharmaceuticals plc (NASDAQ:CNTA – Get Free Report) gapped up before the market opened on Monday after BMO Capital Markets raised their price target on the stock from $20.00 to $35.00.
+The stock had previously closed at $16.99, but opened at $17.50.
+BMO Capital Markets currently has an outperform rating on the stock.
+Centessa Pharmaceuticals shares last traded at $17.16, with a volume of 32,375 shares traded.

-CNTA has been the topic of several other research reports.
-BMO Capital Markets upped their price objective on Centessa Pharmaceuticals from $15.00 to $20.00 and gave the company an “outperform” rating in a research note on Monday.
-Jefferies Financial Group boosted their target price on Centessa Pharmaceuticals from $13.00 to $19.00 and gave the stock a “buy” rating in a report on Wednesday.
-Oppenheimer reaffirmed an “outperform” rating and set a $14.00 price target on shares of Centessa Pharmaceuticals in a report on Wednesday, August 14th.
-Finally, Morgan Stanley lifted their price objective on shares of Centessa Pharmaceuticals from $8.00 to $11.00 and gave the stock an “equal weight” rating in a research report on Friday, June 21st.
-One research analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat.com, Centessa Pharmaceuticals presently has a consensus rating of “Moderate Buy” and an average price target of $17.60.
+Several other analysts also recently weighed in on the company.
+Jefferies Financial Group raised their target price on Centessa Pharmaceuticals from $13.00 to $19.00 and gave the company a “buy” rating in a research note on Wednesday, September 11th.
+Morgan Stanley raised their price objective on Centessa Pharmaceuticals from $8.00 to $11.00 and gave the company an “equal weight” rating in a research note on Friday, June 21st.
+Guggenheim upped their target price on Centessa Pharmaceuticals from $20.00 to $24.00 and gave the company a “buy” rating in a research report on Wednesday, September 11th.
+Finally, Oppenheimer restated an “outperform” rating and issued a $14.00 price target on shares of Centessa Pharmaceuticals in a research note on Wednesday, August 14th.
+One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Centessa Pharmaceuticals has an average rating of “Moderate Buy” and a consensus price target of $20.60.

 Institutional Investors Weigh In On Centessa Pharmaceuticals

-Centessa Pharmaceuticals (NASDAQ:CNTA – Get Free Report) last issued its quarterly earnings results on Tuesday, August 13th.
-The company reported ($0.40) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.38) by ($0.02).
-Sell-side analysts anticipate that Centessa Pharmaceuticals plc will post -1.61 EPS for the current fiscal year.
+Centessa Pharmaceuticals (NASDAQ:CNTA – Get Free Report) last posted its quarterly earnings data on Tuesday, August 13th.
+The company reported ($0.40) earnings per share for the quarter, missing the consensus estimate of ($0.38) by ($0.02).
+As a group, analysts predict that Centessa Pharmaceuticals plc will post -1.61 EPS for the current year.

 Centessa Pharmaceuticals Company Profile